The Sand Pebbles (film): Release

 It rained the night of the premiere, December 20, 1966, at the Rivoli Theatre, 750 Seventh Avenue, New York City.
 Afterward, McQueen did not do any film work for about a year due to exhaustion, saying that whatever sins he had committed in his life had been paid for when he made The Sand Pebbles.
 He was not seen on film again until two 1968 films, The Thomas Crown Affair and Bullitt.

-According to Fox records, the film needed to earn $21,200,000 in rentals to break even, and by December 1970, made $20,600,000.
+According to records at Fox, the film needed to earn $21,200,000 in rentals to break even, and by December 1970, made $20,600,000.
 In September 1970, the studio recorded a loss of $895,000 on the movie.

 Reception

 The film was acclaimed by a wide array of critics.
-The film has an 85% rating on Rotten Tomatoes based on 20 reviews.
+The film has an 86% rating on Rotten Tomatoes based on 21 reviews.

 Bosley Crowther of The New York Times called it "a beautifully mounted film" with "a curiously turgid and uneven attempt to generate a war romance".
 Crowther wrote, "It is not as historical romance that it is likely to grab the audience, but as a weird sort of hint of what has happened and is happening in Vietnam."

 Arthur D. Murphy of Variety declared it "a handsome production, boasting some excellent characterizations.
 Steve McQueen delivers an outstanding performance."

 Philip K. Scheuer of the Los Angeles Times called it "adventure on the grand scale, of a kind on which the British have too long enjoyed an exclusive monopoly.
 The Sand Pebbles earns a place up there beside The Bridge on the River Kwai, Lawrence of Arabia, Doctor Zhivago, et al ...
 Too, the parallel with 1966 and Vietnam could hardly be more timely."

 Richard L. Coe of The Washington Post called the film "a strong story with highly unusual backgrounds, a character perfectly suited to Steve McQueen, and an engrossing drive that falters only because three hours is a bit much."

 The Monthly Film Bulletin wrote: "History, of course, never really repeats itself in the way script-writers would like it to, and the parallel between China in 1926 and Vietnam today is distinctly dubious.
 But this striking of attitudes is the film's undoing, since it seriously undermines the narrative by presenting the characters as little more than pawns in a didactic chess game.
 And in any case, the script never decides which side of the political fence it wants to sit on."

 Brendan Gill of The New Yorker wrote that McQueen "works hard and well" in his role, but described Robert Wise's direction as "molasses-in-January".